paszu/3DSRepo/Part-5-(arm9loaderhax).md

 1. Copy `arm9loaderhax.bin` and the `luma` folder from the Luma3DS zip to the root of your SD card
 7. Copy `Hourglass9.bin` from the Hourglass9 zip to the `/luma/payloads/` folder on your SD card
 5. In the `/luma/payloads` folder, rename `Hourglass9.bin` to `start_Hg9.bin`
-1. Copy and merge the `3DS` folder from the EmuNAND9 zip to the root of your SD card
 7. Copy `EmuNAND9.bin` from the EmuNAND9 zip to the `/luma/payloads/` folder on your SD card
 5. In the `/luma/payloads` folder, rename `EmuNAND9.bin` to `y_EmuN9.bin`
 7. Copy `uncart_arm9loaderhax.bin` from the Uncart zip to the `/luma/payloads/` folder on your SD card